clearlinux/clear-linux-documentation/source/tutorials/redis.rst

 #######

-In this tutorial, you'll install :abbr:`Redis (REmote DIctionary Server)` and launch a `Redis-server` on |CL-ATTR|, plus learn a few basic Redis commands.
-We also invite you to pull our `Clear Linux Redis instance`_ on dockerhub\* for application or infrastructure development.
+In this tutorial, you'll install :abbr:`Redis (REmote DIctionary Server)` and launch a `Redis-server` on |CL-ATTR|.
+We invite you to pull our `Clear Linux Redis instance`_ on dockerhub\* for application or infrastructure development.

 .. contents::
    :local: